Countryside Bird Population Indicators

 • Farmland Species: 14 species are included in the Irish Common Farmland Bird Index.
 However, this includes many generalist species and very few farmland specialist species.
 The reason for this is largely down to island biogeography, and the poor status of some of our farmland breeding birds, many of which are now too scarce to be monitored through the CBS.
 As such, given that this indicator represents common Irish farmland bird species only, this is an important point to note.

-• Habitat Representation: The choice of grid squares to be surveyed through CBS is randomised, although there is an attempt to ensure some balance in terms of regionality.
-However, this still means that certain habitats are under-represented including upland blanket bog, and agricultural tillage.
+• Habitat Representation: The choice of grid squares to be surveyed through the CBS is randomised, although the survey is stratified by region, which provides balance in this respect.
+However, certain habitats are under-represented including upland blanket bog.
 The CBS trends for species that prefer these under-represented habitats in CBS may therefore be biased, with knock-on effects for the accuracy of indicators that include these species.

 Context from the UK and Europe

-The Common Bird and Common Farmland Bird Indicators for Ireland can only be calculated since 1998.
+The Common Bird and Common Farmland Bird Indicators for Ireland can only be calculated since 1998, when the CBS began.
 Significant declines in species occurred in the 1970’s and 1980’s in particular, as well as the 1990’s, before Irish data are available.
 We can look at the indicators from the UK and Europe to get an idea of the likely trajectory of Irish bird populations pre-1998.

 Indicators from both the UK and Europe include species not included in the Irish indicators, some of which breed in Ireland but their numbers and distributions are so low that they are not adequately monitored through CBS.
 The more positive trend in the Irish Common Farmland Bird Index compared to the UK and European counterparts may be at least partly explained because of the species not included in the Irish Index.